 Continuing your child’s schooling while in the hospital will help lower anxiety levels.
-He will feel better, both physically and mentally.
-We all know that a healthy mind leads to a healthy body.
-While in the hospital school, your child will be learning in a positive and encouraging atmosphere.
+They will feel better, both physically and mentally.
+We all know a healthy mind leads to a healthy body.
+While in the hospital school, your child will learn in a positive and encouraging atmosphere.

-The school program is available to all children who are currently enrolled in Kindergarten – 12th grades or Special Education five to 21 years.
+The school program is available to all children who are currently enrolled in kindergarten – 12th grade or special education five to 21 years.
 If your child is expected to miss over 10 days of school and your inpatient stay is over three days, please connect with the school team to assist with your child’s educational needs.

-In addition to holding a current Arizona Teaching certificate, all teachers have earned a Master’s degree in Education.
-Additionally, all classroom volunteers have a professional teaching background.
+In addition to holding a current Arizona teaching certificate, all teachers have earned a master’s degree in education.
+Additionally, all classroom volunteers have professional teaching background.

 VISION: To promote educational success throughout the healing process.

 MISSION: To provide educational and academic services for children and families at Phoenix Children’s Hospital.

 - Provides year-round individualized instruction for all students, grades K-12 in the classroom and at bedside.

 - Provide formal and informal assessment of patient's educational needs serving as a liaison between the hospital and child’s indentified home school program.

 - Actively participate in 504/I.E.P meetings and other school re-entry plans.